sidekiq/sidekiq/Pro-Changes.md

 - Sidekiq::Batch#jobs now returns the set of JIDs added to the batch.
 - Sidekiq::Batch#jids returns the complete set of JIDs associated with the batch.
+- Sidekiq::Batch#remove\_jobs(jid, jid, ...) removes JIDs from the set, allowing early termination of jobs if they become irrelevant according to application logic.
+- Sidekiq::Batch#include?(jid) allows jobs to check if they are still relevant to a Batch and exit early if not.
 - Pro now requires 2.17.0

 1.2.5